polyxord/UntitledWordGame/README.md

 For licensing info, refer to the LICENSE file.

+The Godot Engine itself is [licensed under the MIT license](godotengine.org/license).

 letterpress.txt is from
 [Loren Brichter's Words repository](https://github.com/lorenbrichter/Words) which is available under the CC0-1.0 license.